Advanced Leadership Training Program (ALTP)

 • Collaborative Leadership.
 Collaboration is the most effective known approach to solving complex problems.
 Leaders understand the importance of collaboration, communication, and networking with interdisciplinary professionals to address today’s complex health and environment challenges.

-ALTP participants plan and implement a project as a learning laboratory for the leadership skills that they need to try out, practice or refine.
+ALTP participants have various opportunities to apply the skills they are learning in the program.
+This includes the option to plan and implement a project as a learning laboratory for the leadership skills they wish to try out, practice or refine.
 The projects require passion and creativity, bring value to the community or workplace, highlight collaboration, and encourage the participants to think through sustainability after the project is completed.
 See examples of past projects.

 ALTP participants take the Leadership Practices Inventory (LPI) to provide quantitative information about the frequency with which they exhibit specific leadership behaviors.
-While many similar evaluation tools exist, the LPI-360 has been extensively studied and validated, and corresponds to Kouzes and Posner’s Five Practices of Exemplary Leadership conceptual model used in the ALTP.
+While all assessments have limitations, the LPI-360 has been extensively studied and validated, and corresponds to Kouzes and Posner’s Five Practices of Exemplary Leadership conceptual model used in the ALTP.
 Participants debrief their LPI reports, and plan actions to help increase the practices they want to magnify.

-Throughout the program, participants complete additional assessments to help identify intrinsic traits and behaviors that influence their leadership presence.
+Throughout the program, participants complete additional assessments to help provide a well-rounded assessment of their traits and behaviors that influence their leadership presence.

-Reflection is the hallmark of a leader, and ALTP faculty model reflection in the delivery of the program, facilitate group reflection during training events, and assign reflection questions between training events.
+Reflection is the hallmark of an intentional leader.
+Therefore, ample opportunites are infused throughout the program to support participants’ development of self-awareness and self-reflection.
+ALTP faculty model reflection in the delivery of the program, as well as facilitate individual and group reflection during and between training events.

 three people talking and smiling.